Phillips v Eyre

 Phillips v Eyre (1870) LR 6 QB 1 is an English decision on the conflict of laws in tort.
 The Court developed a two limbed test for determining whether a tort occurring outside of the court's jurisdiction can be actionable.
 In time this came to be referred to as the "dual-actionability test" (or "double actionability test").

 Facts

-Edward John Eyre had been the governor of Jamaica during the Morant Bay rebellion.
-As governor he ordered a forceful response, which led to the deaths of numerous Jamaicans, and the arrest and summary execution of various political figures whom Eyre believed to be instigators of the uprising.
+Edward John Eyre had been the governor of Jamaica during the Morant Bay Rebellion.
+As governor he ordered a forceful response, which led to the deaths of numerous Jamaicans and the arrest and the summary execution of various political figures, whom Eyre believed to be instigators of the uprising.
 At the end of his term as governor, the colonial assembly had passed an Act of Indemnity covering all acts done in good faith to suppress the rebellion after the proclamation of martial law.

 When he returned to England, several Jamaicans sued him for trespass to the person and false imprisonment in the Courts of England.

 Peter Handford described the background to the case as follows: